kadolor/wvs/roadmap.md

 ## Product

-* Workflows are facile and I acknowledge that they would be more involved in reality.
+* Workflows are facile and I acknowledge that they would be more complicated to both achieve and document in reality.

 <br>
 <nav style="background-color: #333; padding: 10px;">